 Scientists Explain Why We Can’t Stop Buying Fridge Magnets – And How They Secretly Become the Story of Your Life

 I realized this only after my own refrigerator quietly transformed into a map of journeys and relationships.
 At first, I saw the magnets as simple keepsakes.
-Over time, I noticed how often my eyes paused on them, how easily they summoned forgotten details, how reliably they sparked conversations with guests.
+Over time, I noticed how often my eyes paused on them, how easily they made me recall forgotten details, how reliably they sparked conversations with guests.
 That observation led to a deeper question.
 Why do people buy fridge magnets when they travel?
 What psychological, social, and cultural forces turned this tiny object into a global ritual of remembrance?

 My fridge magnets collection and the science behind why we buy fridge magnets